mmerah/code-team-framework/README.md

 - `planning/` - Planning documents (generated during use)
 - `reports/` - Verification reports (temporary)

+Additionally, it creates `.claude/commands/` with slash commands for manual workflows.

 ### 2. Start Using the Framework

 ```bash